Lahti-University-of-Technology/full-stack-course/assignments/36-setup-development-platform.md

 We will all use the same stack for this course so that everyone moves forward together.
 If you already have deep experience with this exact stack (especially with TypeScript), or if your intended project truly cannot be built with it, let’s talk.
 We can consider exceptions.

-If you have experience with this stack, consider skipping down to the checklist in Section 13

-You will:
+In this assignment you will:

 - Create a public GitHub repository named `fsd-project-2025`
 - Set up local development with VS Code and GitHub CLI
 - Install Node using a Node version manager (nvm) and use Node v22
-- Optionally add TypeScript tooling
+- Add TypeScript tooling (optional for beginners)
 - Verify the pipeline with a simple static site
 - Initialize a SvelteKit project and deploy it
 - Edit the SvelteKit page to show `Hello World` and verify the deploy

+If you have experience setting up this stack, you can skip down to the checklist in Section 13.

 ## Why this stack?

 In this course, everyone will use the same stack:
-**GitHub + Netlify + Node v22 + SvelteKit (+ optional TypeScript)**
+**GitHub + Netlify + Node v22 + SvelteKit (+ TypeScript or JavaScript)**

 This ensures that: